ecmwf-ifs/ecwam/README.md

    a floating point exception during during call to `MPI_INIT`.
    The flag `-ffpe-trap=overflow` is set e.g. for `Debug` build type.
    Floating point exceptions on arm64 manifest as a `SIGILL`.
+2) The coarsest configuration, i.e. `O48`, should be run with no more than one GPU.

 Reporting Bugs
 ==============